dLeigh01/learning-journal/learning-git.md

     * `git add *.c`
     * `git add /license/`
     * `git commit -m "/message/"`
 Now the files are being tracked and have an initial commit
-### CLoning
+### Cloning
 You can create a copy of an existing repo by using the command `git clone /repo URL/`
 Cloning creates a copy of all versions of all files in a project.
 It creates a directory with an initialized .git directory inside, containing all the copies.
 The command will also chek/retrieve the newest version of the project.
 To create it with a chosen name rather than the default, use the command `git clone /repo URL/ /chosen name/`